Jonathan Kongbo: BC Lions

+Hamilton Tiger-Cats

+On 5 June 2023, Kongo was traded to the Hamilton Tiger-Cats in exchange for a fourth-round selection in the 2024 CFL draft.
+He played in all 18 regular season games where he had 15 defensive tackles and three special teams tackles.
+He was released in the following off-season on January 30, 2024.

+Edmonton Elks

+After sitting out the 2024 season, Kongbo signed with the Edmonton Elks on January 13, 2025.

 Personal life

 Kongbo was born in Zaire (now known as the Democratic Republic of the Congo) to parents Joachim and Lily and has one brother, Joel.
 He moved to Canada when he was five years old.